Department of Health

 Measles is a highly infectious viral illness that can lead to uncommon but serious complications, such as pneumonia and brain inflammation (encephalitis).

-Active public exposures sites in Victoria for this case are listed in the table below.
+Active public exposures sites in Victoria for current cases are listed in the table below

 DateTimeLocationMonitor for onset of symptoms up to